mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 When I take the code above and look at it, as a V8 engineer would look, I can clearly see ways to generate C++ quality native code without actually relying on AOT or static typing.

-<small>[to be completely honest: there is a certainly a tricky bit with moving out-of-bounds access handling to protection violation handler and not-so-tricky one with actually having `imul` in ES standard to allow efficient number multiplication but neither really require AOT]</small>
+<p><small>[to be completely honest: there is a certainly a tricky bit with moving out-of-bounds access handling to protection violation handler and not-so-tricky one with actually having `imul` in ES standard to allow efficient number multiplication but neither really require AOT]</small></p>

 This might sound weird and hyperbolic, but for me pattern matching a statically typed subset inside JavaScript before exhausting all other possibilities is equal to giving up my pride as a compiler engineer.